Skip to main content

 • Some insurance plans cover Gemtesa, but prior authorization or step therapy may be required.

 If you’ve been prescribed Gemtesa, you know that this oral medication is used to treat overactive bladder (OAB).
-The medication has been approved by the Food and Drug Administration (FDA) to relieve symptoms such as incontinence (leakage), frequent urination, and urinary urgency.
-Without a generic alternative, Gemtesa can be expensive, but there are ways to save, even if you don’t have health insurance.
+The medication has been approved by the Food and Drug Administration to relieve incontinence, frequent urination, and urinary urgency.
+Without a generic alternative, Gemtesa can be expensive.
+Fortunately, there are ways to save, even if you don’t have health insurance.

 How much does Gemtesa cost?

-The average retail price of 30, 75-milligram (mg) Gemtesa tablets is about $689.
-However, drug prices fluctuate and vary by pharmacy.
+The average retail price of 30, 75 mg Gemtesa tablets without insurance is about $621.82.
+Drug prices fluctuate and vary by pharmacy.

-“Since it is a newer and higher-costing medication, many insurance companies, and often Medicaid and Medicare, require treatment with more cost-effective options first,” says JaLorean Hayes, a registered nurse, public health consultant, and founder of Hayes Global Health Strategies.
+“Since it is a newer and higher-costing medication, many insurance companies, and often Medicaid and Medicare, require treatment with more cost-effective options first,” says JaLorean Hayes, RN, Founder of Hayes Global Health Strategies.
 This is known as step therapy.
-Some health plans also require prior authorization before covering Gemtesa, meaning that the prescribing healthcare provider must provide evidence that the drug is the most suitable for use.
+Some health plans also require prior authorization to cover Gemtesa.
+Prior authorization means the prescribing healthcare provider must provide evidence that the drug is the most suitable for use.

 How to save money on Gemtesa